crawl/crawl/crawl-ref/docs/crawl_manual.rst

   They can rip creatures apart with their claws, and regenerate very quickly from even the most terrible wounds.
-They learn slowly indeed - as slowly as High Elves - and need a great amount of food to survive.
+They learn slowly indeed - as slowly as Demonspawn - and need a great amount of food to survive.

 Minotaurs
   The Minotaurs are yet another species of hybrids - Human bodies with bovine